Family: History of theories

 Early scholars of family history applied Darwin's biological theory of evolution in their theory of evolution of family systems.
 American anthropologist Lewis H. Morgan published Ancient Society in 1877 based on his theory of the three stages of human progress from Savagery through Barbarism to Civilization.
 Morgan's book was the "inspiration for Friedrich Engels' book" The Origin of the Family, Private Property and the State published in 1884.

 Engels expanded Morgan's hypothesis that economical factors caused the transformation of primitive community into a class-divided society.
 Engels' theory of resource control, and later that of Karl Marx, was used to explain the cause and effect of change in family structure and function.
 The popularity of this theory was largely unmatched until the 1980s, when other sociological theories, most notably structural functionalism, gained acceptance.

 The nuclear family in industrial society

 Contemporary society generally views the family as a haven from the world, supplying absolute fulfillment.
 Zinn and Eitzen discuss the image of the "family as haven ... a place of intimacy, love and trust where individuals may escape the competition of dehumanizing forces in modern society".

 During industrialization, "[t]he family as a repository of warmth and tenderness (embodied by the mother) stands in opposition to the competitive and aggressive world of commerce (embodied by the father).
 The family's task was to protect against the outside world."
 However, Zinn and Eitzen note, "The protective image of the family has waned in recent years as the ideals of family fulfillment have taken shape.
 Today, the family is more compensatory than protective.
 It supplies what is vitally needed but missing in other social arrangements."

+Unhappily married couples are at 3–25 times the risk of developing clinical depression.